sevenseasofbri/tp/docs/UserGuide.md

     * `v` represents a voltage source
 * The `VALUE` can be an integer of a float, of which the units depends on the component set.

-Example of usage:

-`set r 500`

-Expected Outcome:
+The following diagram is an example of when the `set r 500` command is used in any circuit template:

 ![SetCircuit](diagrams/SetCircuitLabel.png)

 ### 6.3 Adding a component <a name="add-comp"></a>